 And You’re Off!

-This has been a down and dirty guide to getting started.
+This has been a down and dirty introduction to keto.
 I will be following up this article with ones that get more